How to Turn a Basket into Shoe Storage + Bench

 Over the winter, we’ve been struggling with a new way to stash shoes by the back door.
 We thought we’d eventually make a small bench or even a cupboard to hide them in, but we needed something in the interim.
 The hunt was on and eventually led to the hefty basket pictured above.
 Found at Target, the Smith & Hawken basket ($39.99) had the perfect dimensions.
 It just needed a little tweaking and it became the perfect solution to our shoe problem.

 First, it had to have some sort of structure on the inside to keep the shoes from becoming a heap.
 We used a couple sheets of acrylic we had in the garage, but thin plywood or even MDF would do just as well.
 We simply cut into the acrylic into 2 sheets, then cut them half-way through the center and slipped the two sheets together.
 I also cut a piece of rubber (left over from a truck liner, if you can believe it) to protect the bottom of the basket.

 Next, we needed to make a lid for our basket.
 For this, we chose to use a 3/4″ piece of aspen.
 Sweetie Pie cut it to size and then milled around the handles.
 I took over from there and painted it with General Finishes Lamp Black.
 I sanded the edges to expose the raw wood underneath (which coordinated with the color of the basket) and then put 3 coats of poly over it.

 The great thing about our new shoe storage basket, besides making the back door area tidy, is that the basket has a wire frame making it sturdy enough to sit on when taking off/putting on shoes.
-We love it.
-So much so that we don’t think it’s a temporary solution anymore!
+We like it so much that we don’t think it’s a temporary solution anymore.